We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 Restaurant POS

 The main reason for having restaurant POS systems is the ability to accept credit card payments.
-Also, some of the best POS systems for restaurants, like TouchBistro, allow you to track your sales, inventory, finances and taxes, and generate detailed reports.
+Also, some of the best POS systems for restaurants allow you to track your sales, inventory, finances and taxes, and generate detailed reports.
 When used correctly, this information can be invaluable.
 To give you an idea, you could calculate the amount of inventory you spend each day, filtered by type and time.
 This allows to have a better understanding of your customer base and work on improving your services each week.
 Other restaurant POS systems features include sending direct requests to the kitchen, minimizing errors and improving food preparation efficiency and calculating payroll.

 Bar and nightclub POS